She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 Until now.

-He blinked, raindrops sliding into his parted lips and flavoring his tongue with freshness.
+Now Exavier blinked, raindrops sliding between his parted lips and flavoring his tongue with freshness.

 All that had gone before was wiped from her consciousness.